CP Violation in the $B_s^0$ system: CP violation in interference

-The decay $ \Bd \to \jpsi \rho^0$ has also enhanced penguin contributions and a similar structure as $\Bd \to \jpsi \pi^0$ and $\Bs \to \jpsi K_S$; tree and penguin contributions to $\Bd \to \jpsi \pi^+ \pi^-$, which contains $\Bd \to \jpsi \rho^0$ are depicted in Fig.\ref{FeyPenguin}. $ \Bd \to \jpsi \rho^0$ is discussed further e.g. by \cite{DeBruyn:2014oga} and there are also first measurements of the mixing induced CP asymmetries by the LHCb Collaboration (\cite{Aaij:2014vda}).
+The decay $ \Bd \to \jpsi \rho^0$ has also enhanced penguin contributions and a similar structure as $\Bd \to \jpsi \pi^0$ and $\Bs \to \jpsi K_S$; tree and penguin contributions to $\Bd \to \jpsi \pi^+ \pi^-$, which contains $\Bd \to \jpsi \rho^0$ are depicted in Fig.\ref{FeyPenguin}. $ \Bd \to \jpsi \rho^0$ is discussed further e.g. by \cite{DeBruyn:2014oga} and there are also first measurements of the mixing induced CP asymmetries by the LHCb Collaboration \cite{Aaij:2014vda}.
 In this decay we have again two vector mesons in the final state, as in the case $\Bs \to \jpsi \phi$.
 Thus here we do not consider the decay $\Bd \to \jpsi \pi^0$ any further.
-However this decay gave important constraints on the penguin pollution in $\Bd \to \jpsi K_S$ - as it was explained above.
+However this decay gave important constraints on the penguin pollution in $\Bd \to \jpsi K_S$ - as it was explained above. \\ Applying U-spin symmetry to the $\Bd$ system one gets e.g.